XIA-s-game/Game/README.md

 ---

+## About My Own Contribution

+My personal contributions to this project, including game concept, story design, scene building, quest and puzzle design, UI adjustment, asset integration, testing, debugging, and final design decisions, are documented in the `my_contribution.md` file.

+---

 ## About AI Coding Assistance

 Global control, mini map and compass were implemented with reference to AI‑generated code, which I then adapted and integrated into the project.